Welcome to Assurentry! New FDA compliance features available.

 The Challenge

-Like many supplement startups, VitaWell's founders were experts in their product domain but had limited knowledge of FDA regulations.
-Their contract manufacturer handled production, but compliance responsibilities were murky.
-A friend's company had recently received an FDA warning letter that nearly destroyed their business, prompting VitaWell to seek expert help.
+Like many supplement startups, the founders in this scenario are experts in their product domain but have limited knowledge of FDA regulations.
+Their contract manufacturer handles production, but compliance responsibilities are murky — and a peer company recently received an FDA warning letter that nearly destroyed its business, prompting the founders to seek expert help.

 Key Risks Identified